 What if old Mr. Darcy was still alive...
 What if Mr. Darcy had a rakish soul?
 What if Netherfield Park was haunted?
-What if action of Pride and Prejudice had played out in Egypt?
+What if the action of Pride and Prejudice had played out in Egypt?
 This collection of 14 short stories contains sexy, over-the-top "pick-me-up" stories across the historical, fantasy and modern genres.
 They are not for the faint-hearted.
-Some may call the stories wild and say that they bear no resemble to the original, but Wilson finds Miss Austen's characters timeless and inspirational.
+Some may call the stories wild and say that they bear no resemblance to the original, but Wilson finds Miss Austen's characters timeless and inspirational.

 What if old Mr. Darcy was still alive…